ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

 One thing to notice is that we set the base URI prefix to `ipfs://` in the constructor.
 When we set a metadata URI for each token in the `mintToken` function, we don't need to store the prefix since the base contract's `tokenURI` accessor function will apply it to each token's URI.

-It's important to note that this contract is **not production ready** for most values of "production," because it doesn't include any [access controls][docs-openzeppelin-access-control] that limit which accounts are allowed to call the `mintToken` function.
+It's important to note that this contract is **not production ready**.
+It doesn't include any [access controls][docs-openzeppelin-access-control] that limit which accounts are allowed to call the `mintToken` function.
 If you decide to develop a production platform based on Minty, please explore the access control patterns that are available and consider which should apply for your platform's access model.

 #### Deploying the Contract

 Before you can mint new NFTs, you need to deploy the contract to a blockchain network.
-Minty uses [HardHat](https://hardhat.org) to manage contract deployment, and by default, it deploys to an instance of the [HardHat development network](https://hardhat.org/hardhat-network) that's been [configured to run on your machine's localhost network](https://hardhat.org/hardhat-network/#connecting-to-hardhat-network-from-wallets-and-other-software).
+Minty uses [HardHat](https://hardhat.org) to manage contract deployment.
+By default, Minty deploys to an instance of the [HardHat development network](https://hardhat.org/hardhat-network) that's been [configured to run on your machine's localhost network](https://hardhat.org/hardhat-network/#connecting-to-hardhat-network-from-wallets-and-other-software).

-To deploy, make sure the local development network and IPFS daemon are running with Minty's `start-local-environment.sh` script, then in another terminal run `minty deploy`.
-This will create a `minty-deployment.json` file that contains the contract address, which future `minty` commands will read to connect to the deployed contract.

 It's also possible to deploy the contract to an [Ethereum test network](https://ethereum.org/en/developers/docs/networks/) by editing the `hardhat.config.js` file in the minty repo.
 See the [HardHat documentation](https://hardhat.org/config/#json-rpc-based-networks) to learn how to configure HardHat to deploy to a node connected to a testnet, either running locally or hosted by a provider such as [Infura](https://infura.io).
-Because deployment consumes Ether as gas, you'll need to obtain some test Ether for your chosen network and configure hardhat to use the correct wallet.
+Because deployment consumes `ETH` as gas, you'll need to obtain some test `ETH` for your chosen network and configure hardhat to use the correct wallet.

-#### Calling the `mintToken` Smart Contract Function
+#### Calling the `mintToken` smart-contract function

 Let's look at how Minty's JavaScript code interacts with the smart contract's `mintToken` function.
 This happens in the `mintToken` method of the `Minty` class: